 VMware is well known for being the company that has enabled virtualisation of servers.
-Although their solutions are also the key component of many of these cloud datacentres.
+Although their solutions are also the key component of many of these cloud data centers.

 VMware has developed an integrated collection of software products for building a private cloud infrastructure called vCloud.
-Within the vCloud product range are products like vCloud Director that are purpose designed to help cloud service providers smoothly run their virtualised multi-tenant datacentres.
+Within the vCloud product range are products like vCloud Director that are purpose designed to help cloud service providers smoothly run their virtualised multi-tenant data centers.